synchronal/moar/README.md

 - `valid?` returns true if the URI has a host and scheme, and if it has a path, the path does not contain spaces.
 - `web_url?` returns true if the scheme is `http` or `https`.

+`Moar.UUID`

+- `regex` returns a Regex that matches valid UUIDs.
+- `valid?` returns true if the given string is a valid UUID.

 `Moar.Version`

 - `compare` is like `Version.compare/2` but normalizes the versions first.